webmasteriqbal/right-click-blocker-new-tap-blocker/README.md

 ## Where is Js File ?

-<a href="https://github.com/webmasteriqbal/right-click-Blocker-new-tap-blocker/archive/main.zip">Click Here To Download </a> Once downloaded, go to the "right-click-Blocker-new-tap-blocker-main" folder, enter the "dist" folder and paste the "js" folder into the project folder.
+<a href="https://github.com/webmasteriqbal/right-click-blocker-new-tap-blocker/archive/main.zip">Click Here To Download </a> Once downloaded, go to the "right-click-blocker-new-tap-blocker-main" folder, enter the "dist" folder and paste the "js" folder into the project folder.

 ## How To Use